Throw a Fit

 "Throw a Fit" is a song by American singer Tinashe.
 Produced by RCA Records, the song was released as a single for digital download and streaming on July 26, 2018.
 The song was the second single off Tinashe's now-scrapped fourth studio album Nashe.
-It is notably Tinashe's second highest streamed song on music platforms as of 2022.
+The cover is notably near identical to her previous single, "Like I Used To", showing a Polaroid picture of Tinashe popping a champagne bottle, along with the words "XO Nashe".
+A red smile covers Tinashe's face in place of the frown used on Like I Used To, signifying a transition to a more upbeat tone.

 Composition

 "Throw a Fit" is a song running for 2 minutes and 38 seconds.
 As described as Jon Stickler of Stereoboard.com, Tinashe introduces a "take-no-prisoners alter-ego, Nashe".
 The song follows a "slick-trap beat".
 Tinashe described "Nashe" who "has 0 chill, will steal your bitch, and doesn't give a hint of fuck".

 Background and release

 On June 9, 2018, Hitmaka announced on Twitter he would be serving as an executive producer for Tinashe's upcoming album, Nashe.
 On the night of the single release, Tinashe introduced her alter-ego "Nashe" on a post from her Instagram story and Twitter.